zchee/golang-wiki/CodeReviewComments.md

 // Lookup returns the value for key or "" if there is no mapping for key. func Lookup(key string) string

-// Failing to check a for an in-band error value can lead to bugs:
+// Failing to check for an in-band error value can lead to bugs:
 Parse(Lookup(key))  // returns "parse failure for value" instead of "no value for key"
 ```